 Do you save the cork when you open a bottle of wine?
 Every time we open a bottle, we toss ours in to a tall vase.
-We’ve been saving for years, and now that our cork vase was full (again) I decided it was time to do something with all of those corks – it was craft time.
+We’ve been saving for years, and now that our cork vase was full (again) I decided it was time to do something with all of those corks – I made a DIY Wine Cork Monogram craft.

 - Flat Wood Letter

 - Krazy Glue “Craft”

 After much debate, I decided on a 10-inch letter from Michaels that cost $3.99 (less the 40% off coupon I used!).
 FYI – It took 83 corks to cover the 10 inch “D” and 69 to cover the “P.”